brianpos/FhirPathTester/UWP/about.md

 It can execute the expressions as either an extract (for use in search expressions) or validate (for use in StructureDefinition constraints)

+New Features in v1.2.0:

+* Updated to recent HL7 FHIR NuGet pacakges 3.6.0 (including support for fhirpath aggregte operation)
+* Inclusion of beta FHIR R5 version
+* Removal of FHIR DSTU2 support
+* Custom dateadd function only supports datetime (needs update to core package to support date)

 New Features in v1.1.14:

 * Drag and drop plain text from outside the application (not just files/web references)